 Call 0423 131 372 and speak with Sarah to enquire about rates or book appointments.

-to be a part of the growing number of professional LifeWell care practitioners, complimenting the services that they already provide.
+part of the growing number of professional LifeWell care practitioners, complimenting the services that they already provide.

 Massage is the systematic manipulation of soft body tissue.
 It has been used for thousands of years for relaxation and to restore and promote the good health of body, mind and spirit.
-Massage releases chronic tension and pain
+Massage releases chronic tension and pain in muscles,

-in muscles, improves circulation, increases flexibility in the joints, and reduces mental and physical fatigue.
+improves circulation, increases flexibility in the joints, and reduces mental and physical fatigue.

-while promoting general overall well-being.
+general overall well-being.

 Touch therapy is an important part of healing the whole person and it is a privilege to provide this service at LifeWell.